Canada

 A note from Syed

 If any of this resonates, email me directly.
-First calls are free and always thirty minutes, long enough to assess fit, short enough to respect your time.
+First calls are free and run roughly thirty minutes, long enough to assess fit, short enough to respect your time.

 Syed · London